'You shall not make for yourself an image in the form of anything

 5b) 'Faith is being sure... of what we do not see.'
 (Heb 11,1)

-5c) Faith is an ethos to pursue good over evil.
+5c) Faith is an ethos to pursue good over evil and right over wrong.

 It abhors power methods.
 It addresses present day conflicts for conflict solving.